karmaggyatso/AR-shoppping/README.md

 # AR-shoppping
-To run the project in your device oyu need to install Unity and install the Vuforial librabry.
+To run this project in your device you need to install Unity.
 This is a protoype version of our project AR in shopping, any one can download and contribute in this project.

 ## Inspiration